Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: The Stationary Queue Length

 \section{The Stationary Queue Length}

-In this section, we assume that the double-ended queue is stable.
-We first provide a matrix-product expression for the stationary probability vector of the bilateral QBD process by means of the RG-factorizations.
-Then we provide performance analysis of the double-ended queue.
+In this section, we first provide a matrix-product expression for the stationary probability vector of the bilateral QBD process by means of the RG-factorizations.
+Then we provide performance analysis of the block-structured double-ended queue.

 We write

 Since the bilateral QBD process is stable, we have

 For any integer $k=\ldots,-2,-1,0,1,2,\ldots$, we write